harness/developer-hub/docs/feature-management-experimentation/get-started-with-fme/index.md

 import DocCardList from '@theme/DocCardList' import Link from '@docusaurus/Link'

- Tutorials and quickstart guides, key concepts, and architectural overviews to help you get started with Split FME.
+ Tutorials and quickstart guides, key concepts, and architectural overviews to help you get started with Split Feature Management & Experimentation.

 <DocCardList />